Sedgefield Racecourse: History

-Facilities only improved slowly, and in the 1960s Clement Freud famously described the course as “all field and not much sedge”.
-When Frank Scotto was appointed as chairman in 1977 following the death of Harry Lane the course was rumoured to be on the verge of closure.
+Facilities only improved slowly, and in the 1960s Clement Freud famously described the course as 'all field and not much sedge'.
+In 1975, the course still lacked a photo finish camera for the fifteen meetings per year it staged by this time, which led to jostling of the judge by supporters of a beaten favourite.
+When Frank Scotto was appointed as chairman in 1977 following the death of Harry Lane the course was rumoured to be on the verge of administration and closure.
 He instigated a series of improvements, replacing primitive tin huts with new bars and eating areas, building the new Sedgefield Pavilion in 1991 and the Theakston Suite in 1995, while increasing the number of corporate hospitality suites.
 Stable facilities were improved, not only for the horses, but for the stable staff, jockeys, owners and trainers.
 After Scotto's death in 1996 the course’s future was uncertain, though a state-of-the-art weighing room complex was constructed in 1998, with better facilities for jockeys, officials and medical staff.

 In 1999, the future of the course was questioned after a horrific incident in a novices' chase.
-Three horses were killed after three riderless horses ran into the remainder of the field after running up the chase track the wrong way.
+Three horses were killed after three riderless horses (one of which was among the fatalities) ran into the remainder of the field after running up the chase track the wrong way.
 The racecourse had just narrowly avoided closure for the third time that century.
-The purchase of the course by Northern Racing was completed in 2001.
-Since then they have invested around £600,000 on the racecourse, notably on a refurbished parade ring / winners enclosure, upgraded bars and eating areas and improvements to the course's drainage system.
+The purchase of the course by Northern Racing, which would themselves be merged with Arena Leisure to form Arena Racing Company in 2012, was completed in 2001.
+Since then they have invested considerable money into the racecourse.